 Additional classes sometimes offer course credit or extra credit opportunities that involve participation in research.
 Your instructor will provide details about this participation and alternative to participation to you in the syllabus and in class.

-Spring 2018 research experience dates:
+Summer 2018 research experience dates:

 All credits must be completed by the closing date.
 You will not be able to access your Sona account after the it is closed.